-A building construction calculator tool uses advanced algorithms and up-to-date data on various variable factors of construction such as flooring, construction material rates, doors, windows, paintings, etc. to suggest the most accurate estimated cost of completing the construction.
+A building estimation tool uses advanced algorithms and up-to-date data on various variable factors of construction such as flooring, construction material rates, doors, windows, paintings, etc. to suggest the most accurate estimated cost of completing the construction.

 While planning the budget of a house, it is essential that you estimate the cost of the project.
 This allows you to keep the fund ready for the construction, manage risks, overcome financial hurdles, and stay on top of the project.

-Here are some of the reasons you should use a cost calculator while planning the budget for constructing a house.
+Here are some of the reasons you should use a cost calculator while planning the budget for constructing a house in Bangalore.

 ACCURATE COST ESTIMATION: